OWASP/owasp-mastg/Document/Testcases/0x00_OMTG-DATAST.md

 * CWE-534: Information Exposure Through Debug Log Files

-### OMTG-DATAST-003: Test that no sensitive data leaks to cloud storage
+### OMTG-DATAST-003: Test for Sensitive Information in Cloud Storage

 Android provides two ways for apps to backup their data to the cloud:
 * Auto Backup for Apps (available >= API level 23), which uploads the data to the users Google Drive account.